kgisl/cs8251/notes/unit5.md

 communication channels between files and programs.
 For example, the standard input stream enables a program to read data from the keyboard, and the standard output stream enables a program to print data on the screen.
 Opening a file returns a pointer to a FILE structure (defined in `<stdio.h>`) that contains information used to process the file.
 In some operating systems, this structure includes a file descriptor, i.e., an index into an operating system array called the open file table.
 Each array element contains a file control block (FCB)—information that the operating system uses to administer a particular file.

-The standard input, standard output and standard error are manipulated using file pointers stdin, stdout and stderr.
+The standard input, standard output and standard error are manipulated using file pointers `stdin`, `stdout` and `stderr`.

 The standard library provides many functions for reading data from files and for writing data to files.
 Function fgetc, like getchar, reads one character from a file.
 Function fgetc receives as an argument a FILE pointer for the file from which a character will be read.
 The call `fgetc( stdin )` reads one character from `stdin`—the standard input.
 This call is equivalent to the call `getchar()`.